 In between your municipality and your country, you have (in at least 25 Member States) one or more levels of regional government structures.
 Currently, there are about 1500 such regional democracies across the EU.
 In some federated Member States the provinces enjoy considerable sovereignty, including constitutions of their own, far-reaching legislative powers and comprehensive tax incomes while in other EU Member States, provinces/regions mainly fulfil (unelected) administrative roles.

 Depending on the status of your province/region, you may enjoy more or less extensive rights of political participation including indirect (via political parties and local parliaments) and direct (initiatives and referendums) channels.Find out more!
 The European Committee of the Regions is the European Union's Assembly of Regional and Local Representatives

 The Member States are the single most important level of governance within the European Union in terms of political and legal powers and control of public funds.

 For this reason, your citizenship in one (or sometimes several) Member State(s) is crucial to your ability to make your voice heard and to have an impact on the public decision-making process.

 The availability of participatory political rights at the national level varies considerably between the Member States.
 While all countries have electoral rights, about two thirds of the countries also allow citizens to make their own proposals through petitions and initiatives and to have a say on substantive issues through the referendum process.Find out more!
 For an overview and details on participatory opportunities at the national level, visit the Direct Democracy Navigator or check with the information services of your national parliament.

 The European level offers a multitude of ways to act: from voting to representing.

-As an EU citizen, you can run for the European Parliament (next election in May 2019), submit a complaint to the European Ombudsman, get assistance with your problem, make your voice heard publicly, petition the European Parliament or launch a European Citizens’ Initiative.
+As an EU citizen, you can run for the European Parliament, submit a complaint to the European Ombudsman, get assistance with your problem, make your voice heard publicly, petition the European Parliament or launch a European Citizens’ Initiative.